4 dead, 2 wounded in Southern California stabbings

 A check-cashing business also was robbed, as well as a gas station where a man was slashed so badly that his nose was nearly severed, Whitney said.

-The suspect’s silver Mercedes was tracked to the parking lot of a 7-Eleven store in Santa Ana, where a security guard was disarmed and stabbed to death, Whitney said.
+The suspect’s silver Mercedes was tracked to the parking lot of the 7-Eleven store in Santa Ana where the security guard was disarmed and fatally stabbed, Whitney said.
 An employee of a nearby Subway store was also killed.

 The suspect and all the victims were Hispanic, Whitney said.